jcs090218/JCSUnity/README.md

 .
 Simply create a new project in Unity then import all of the assets into that project.
 Then you can start all of the tools in the JCSUnity framework.

-### Macro
+### Preprocessor Symbols

-A list of macro supported by this framework.
+A list of preprocessor symbols supported by this framework.

 | Name            | Description                  |
 |:----------------|:-----------------------------|